 Trees play an important part in managing stormwater, stabilizing slopes, providing habitat, reducing air pollution, and contributing to neighborhood character.
 We know the trees are very important to the public enjoyment and beauty of our parks, however as trees mature they can also develop decay or other conditions that can cause them to drop large branches or topple over.

 Pierce County Parks and Recreation will be assessing tree health at Sprinker Recreation Center, Spanaway Park, and Chambers Creek Regional Park throughout 2018.
 Dead trees and trees with serious defects near public areas will be removed or converted to snags for wildlife habitat.

 Chambers Creek Regional Park

-Parks will remove trees such as dead Madrones along Grand View Trail and Grand View Drive in March of 2018.
+Trees such as dead Madrones along Grand View Trail and Grand View Drive will be removed in March of 2018.
 When it can be done safely, these trees will be reduced in height or left on-site to provide wildlife habitat.

 Sprinker Recreation Center and Spanaway Park

 Follow-up tree assessments will be completed from May through August in Spanaway Park and along Military Drive.
 Trees with serious defects will be removed for the safety of Park visitors September through October 20, 2018.

 Lake Spanaway Golf Course